Palash90/site-assets/target/blogs/setting-up-a-site/part-1.md

 Once these details fell into place, the very next thing I had to decide was how to build the system part by part.
 Following is how it went.
 1. I was pretty sure, I will be using React.js for this task.
 So, that was easy.
 1. The next thing, the library that I am going to use to beautify the pages.
 There are many competitive players in this area - Bootstrap, MDB etc. I chose Bootstrap and React Icons; mostly these two libraries will suffice all my needs for Reusable Components and handy dandy icons.
+1. For each of the paths, I would also need router.
+So, react-router would be my next choice for library.

 The next big challenge in the thinking process was to identify how to store and fetch the blogs.
 For this, I had to do some research.